 As I look back over my career as a strength coach and movement educator, I would have never expected to be working with endurance athletes.
 Like many in my field, I felt inherently predisposed to athletes participating in sports more traditionally geared towards the strength end of the strength-endurance continuum.
 However, my business is based in the Bay Area, which is a haven for professional and amateur endurance athletes: distance runners, cyclists, and triathletes.
-As a result, it was only a matter of time before I began working with some of these athletes as clients.
+As a result, it was only a matter of time before I began working on strength training with some of these endurance athletes as clients.

 In order to provide this new group of athletes with the best possible programming, I needed to understand specifically what role strength training plays in endurance sports.
 I asked questions like: “How much and what kinds of strength training would be important?”
 After reading the scientific literature, as well as consulting with coaches and athletes over several years, I’ve found that a comprehensive strength program—one that emphasizes improvements in movement quality, strength, and power—is not only paramount for performance, but it is also an important tool for preventing injuries.
-Strength training has proven to be a crucial component for longevity and healthspan both in sport-specific performance, as well as in an athlete’s post-competitive years.
+Strength training for endurance athletes has proven to be a crucial component for longevity and healthspan both in sport-specific performance, as well as in an athlete’s post-competitive years.

 A progressive strength training program is particularly essential for juniors, adults over the age of 50, and female athletes.
 These populations typically have less muscle and strength relative to younger male athletes, which could predispose them to greater injury risk and a loss in performance.